ciryon/caviste/README.md

 * Fetches and scrapes the cav release you're interested in.
 * Looks up title, description, drinking window, price
-* Generates a PDF that you can print and then cut out notes to put on each bottlea
+* Generates a PDF that you can print and then cut out notes to put on each bottle
 * Only in Swedish, as that's the language that Caviste uses!

 ### Usage